luisfernandomgrs/projNetSalary/README.md

 # projNetSalary

-JAVA: Exercise about concept of the dependencies inversion
+JAVA: Exercise about concept of:
+.
+The dependencies inversion
+.
+The Injection of dependency